 This primarily online master's degree in sports medicine requires a two-week residency session that occurs at the beginning of the program in July.
 This intensive residency includes two major courses: athletic training/clinical anatomy and advanced prevention and emergency management techniques.
 Both courses take advantage of the on-campus format to offer experiential learning opportunities.
 The remaining course material occurs completely online.

 IWU is regionally accredited by the Higher Learning Commission (HLC).

 5. Georgia Southern University

 One of the largest colleges in the state, Georgia Southern serves more than 27,000 students through multiple campuses and a substantial online program.
-The school's master of science in kinesiology with an emphasis in coaching education trains professional athletic coaches in advanced practices of administration, performance enhancement, and athletic training.
-Requiring 36 total credits, the program curriculum includes 12 courses covering topics like teaching analysis, team dynamics, sports biometrics, and sports physiology.
+While not a traditional sports medicine program, the program’s master of science in kinesiology emphasizes the scientific aspects of coaching education.
+This teaches professional athletic coaches about the advanced practices of administration, performance enhancement and athletic training.
+The program requires 36 total credits and the curriculum includes 12 courses covering topics like teaching analysis, team dynamics, sports biometrics and sports physiology.

 Georgia Southern is regionally accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).

 Located in Greeley (about an hour north of Denver), UNC serves around 12,000 students through both on-campus and distance education programs.
 The school's master of arts in sports and exercise science with an emphasis in sport coaching combines academic theory and applied practice to train coaches in all types of sports.
 Requiring a total of 30 credits, the degree covers major topics in sport pedagogy, injury prevention, sport psychology, training and conditioning principles, and applied coaching research.